Many care providers talk about quality and consistency.

 It exists to support care environments where:

-Our focus is on supported accommodation and semi-independent services, where these challenges are particularly pronounced.
+Our focus is on supported accommodation and semi-independent services working with young people aged 16 to 25, where these challenges are particularly pronounced.

 Looking Ahead